IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 ## Data
 <!-- Details description of the data and links to download -->
 The data condition for this task is "constrained with large language models (LLMs)".
+Any model that is open-weights with a permissive license is acceptable for use.
+In addition, pretrained speech encoders and ASR models may be employed.

 ### English-to-X
 Our English-to-X training data condition follows the one in the offline task.